sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-parquet-file.rst

 Read Parquet Files
 ================

-Fire Insights enable users to read parquet files.
+Fire Insights enables users to read Parquet files.

 Workflow
 --------

 Below is the workflow.
 It does the following:

-* Reads data from a parquet file.
+* Reads data from a Parquet file.
-* Print the sample result.
+* Prints the sample result.

 .. figure:: ../../_assets/tutorials/read-write/writing-parquet/Read-parquet.png
    :alt: readwrite
    :width: 60%

-Reading from parquet File
+Reading from Parquet File
 ---------------------

-It reads data from a parquet file using the Read parquet processor.
+It reads data from a Parquet file using the Read Parquet processor.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^